-In accordance with the provisions of our charter, directors are elected annually and serve until a successor is elected and qualified.
+In accordance with the provisions of our charter, directors are elected annually and serve until their successors are duly elected and qualify.

 All of the nominees for director are presently directors.
 If a nominee becomes unavailable to serve as a director for any reason, the persons named as proxy holders on the enclosed proxy card will cast all the votes they are entitled to cast for the person, if any, who may be designated by the Board to replace that nominee.
 At this time, the Board has no reason to believe that any nominee will be unavailable to serve as a director if elected.